RobertNorthard/robertnorthard.github.io/_posts/2019-03-10-its-okay-to-fail.markdown

 [![Cost of change](https://robertnorthard.com/assets/images/cost-of-change.jpg "Cost of Change")](http://www.agilemodeling.com/essays/costOfChange.htm)

 As a DevOps enthusiast I'm always looking for ways to fail faster.
 A recent example - I like readable code (we all do) by being well formatted (e.g. using the terraform format command).
 I  often ignore formatting warnings in my editor and forget to execute unit tests for small changes, but it would fail CI.
 This is waste, we could have failed faster.
-We should shift further left out of the pipeline and into the IDE so I forced myself to fix errors prior to committing by installing a pre-commit web hook - this can also be shared with the team.
+We should shift further left out of the pipeline and into the IDE so I forced myself to fix errors prior to committing by installing a pre-commit hook - this can also be shared with the team.

 Every-time the pipeline breaks beacuse of a code formatting error, assuming we are following a Trunk-based development approach, the team may stop to fix it, slowing development - this is waste.
 Should code formatting even fail the build if it functional works?